SaiDhanyaa/awesome-gee-community-datasets/docs/md_files/speedtest.md

 NA
 ## License

-These datasets are made available under a Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
+These datasets are made available under a Attribution-Non-Commercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

 ## Keywords